s3anyboy/cea_extended_s3dpaks/README.md

 Halo CEA (MCC) Extended S3DPAK

-This will allow you to use anniversary graphics for most stock halo tags (characters, weapons and vehicles) on every map.
+This will allow you to use anniversary graphics for most stock halo tags (characters, weapons and vehicles) on every campaign map.
 Simply replace the initial_tpls.s3dpak, and the s3dpaks and imetas for the included levels.

 You can also use these additional custom/modified tags which are linked to Anniversary graphics objects from the Extended S3DPAKs